PygmalionAI/aphrodite-engine/docs/pages/developer/paged-attention.md

 }
 ```

 As mentioned before, for each thread, it only fetches part of the query and key token data at a time.
 However, there will be a cross thread group reduction happening in the `Qk_dot<>::dot`.
-So `qk` returned here is not just between part of the query and key token dot multiplication, but actually a full result between entire query and key token datas.
+So `qk` returned here is not just between part of the query and key token dot multiplication, but actually a full result between entire query and key token data.

 For example, if the value of `HEAD_SIZE` is 128 and `THREAD_GROUP_SIZE` is 2, each thread's `k_vecs` will contain 64 total elements.
 However, the returned `qk` is actually the result dot multiplication between 128 query elements and 128 key elements.
 If you want to learn more about the details of the dot product and reduction, you may refer to the implementation of `Qk_dot<>::dot` in `kernels/attention/attention_utils.cuh`.
 However, for the sake of simplicity, we won't cover it in this document.